 After a few minutes I also got an sms from an SSS Lapu Lapu personnel with the message “Please pick up your sickness application at sss lapu lapu medical section for further advisory”.

 March 12 – My returned application was picked-up.
-SSS medical section officer says that I must provide proof of bank document.
+SSS medical section officer says my docs were returned because I failed to provide proof of bank document.
 On the same day I resubmitted my sickness benefit application, this time the bank document portion is filled-up and a validated deposit slip was stapled to the form.